All posts

 I’ve found several blog posts already tackling this topic in my research.

-The first one is from Michael J Swart (t) - How to Create Indexed Views Online.
+First, Michael J Swart wrote about How to Create Indexed Views Online.

 It's an interesting approach, but since the article is seven years old (at the time of writing this blog post), I was wondering if there has been any improvement since.